shraiwi/mini-qoi/readme.md

 ## Why choose mQOI?

++ It bypasses the 400MP limit of the reference decoder!
 + It requires no dynamic memory allocation!
 + It only needs about 300 bytes of RAM while decoding an image!
 + It supports decoding an incoming QOI stream byte-by-byte!